LucasWillBlumenau/rshell/README.md

 # RShell

-This project was created to complete Codecrafters' free challenge from March.
+This project consists in a POSIX compliant shell and it was created to complete Codecrafters' free challenge from March.
 More details about the challenge can be found [here](https://app.codecrafters.io/courses/shell/overview).